ithinksodigital/itswebsite/content/posts/2020-building-static-website-using-hugo.md

 ![Hugo logo ](/images/uploads/hugo-logo-wide.svg "Hugo logo")

 > [Hugo](https://gohugo.io/) is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.

-This you can read on Hugo's website.
-What is the most important with this you don't need know special coding skills.
+This is what you can read on Hugo's website.
+What is the most important it this tool?
+You don't need to have any special coding skills!
+Still interesting?
+Good!
+Let's start.